-There's no reason that a march needs to be that large, though.
-In fact, at least in the current context of Philadelphia, expanding the number of people can mean diluting the intensity of the march people will have less prior connection and trust between each other, there will probably be more people there who will try to police various tactics, and having cops or infiltration at the march will be more likely.
-We only tend to assume that a demo has to be hundreds of people because that is the model of nonviolent protest in Philly and elsewhere that has become mainstreamed and legitimate, and the reason it is legitimate is because it is the lowest level threat to the status quo.
+In the current context of Philadelphia, though, expanding the number of people can actually mean diluting the intensity of the march.
+People won't know each other as well, there will probably be more people there who will try to police various tactics, and there will be more cops or infiltration at the march.
+We only tend to assume that a demo has to be hundreds of people because that is the model of nonviolent protest in Philly and elsewhere that has become mainstreamed and legitimated, and the reason it is considered legitimate is because it is the lowest level threat to the status quo.
 Whether your goal is to get noticed or to do material damage, it's important to stay experimenting with the form a demo takes and not become stagnant in received ideas about what we should be doing.

 There are many significant reasons to step outside the general protest culture in Philly at this moment and strengthen informal networks for action and coordination outside of the organizations that currently exist.
-For one thing, the extreme number of police at demos downtown over the past year not only greatly limits what kind of activities are possible, but also makes it more risky for many people to attend in the first place.
+For one thing, the extreme number of police at demos downtown over the past year not only greatly limits what kind of activities are possible, but also makes it riskier for many people to attend in the first place.
 The downtown location, usually revolving around government buildings, means way more surveillance and security.
 Most protest organizers and participants don't seem to have peoples' safety and security in mind, as they raise suspicions against people wearing masks and denounce attempts at more rowdy actions before the police do.

-In contrast, the apparent organization of the May Day demo through word of mouth, instead of the internet, allowed the march to happen without any police presence at all.
+In contrast, the organization of the May Day demo through word of mouth, instead of the internet, allowed the march to happen without any police presence at all.
 Everyone wore similar outfits, with as much of their bodies and faces covered as possible, so that no one at the demo could be identified and targeted on the basis of their race or gender.
-Along with the choice of location and the more antagonistic attitude of the march itself, these choices led to what seemed, based on debriefs afterwards, to be an empowering and secure experience.
+Along with the more antagonistic attitude of the march itself, these choices led to what seemed, based on debriefs afterwards, to be an empowering and secure experience.

 And while large, organized demos have their place if your priority is to build a mass movement and raise public awareness, the proliferation of more confrontational and destructive actions and attacks is absolutely necessary in order to dismantle the socioeconomic order.
-The state is not going to wither away if it's confronted solely by people growing more of their own food or holding more public meetings for their organizations, though these are also important strategies.
+The state is not just going to wither away if confronted by people growing more of their own food or holding more public meetings for their organizations, though these are also important strategies.
 The spreading of all these strategies - self-determination, visible organizing, anonymous attacks and mass actions - is vital to fighting the state.
 There's no reason that existent organizations should feel threatened by activities outside their purview that also struggle against similar issues.
 In fact, much of the potential success of struggles against power lies in their ability to be unpredictable and uncontrollable.

 Autonomous actions like this demo are planned in order to prioritize its participants' security and safety while empowering people to launch their own small attacks against a miserable world.
-Obviously this type of action is not enough, but it would be inaccurate to say that there's no point or strategy involved.
-Some of those strategies might be empowerment and revenge for the marginalized, building skills and courage for more intense attacks in the future, fighting isolation by encountering people with similar desires, and building radical networks and relationships amongst those looking beyond the compromised political options currently on offer.
+Obviously this type of action is not enough, but it would be inaccurate to say that there's no strategy or purpose involved.
+Some of those purposes might be empowerment and revenge for the marginalized, building skills and courage for more intense attacks in the future, fighting isolation by encountering people with similar desires, and building connections amongst people looking beyond the compromised political options currently on offer.